France says Russia satellite spied in ‘Star Wars’ hostility

-PARIS (AP) — France’s defense minister is claiming that a Russian satellite cozied up to a French one last year to eavesdrop on secure military communications, in what she said amounted to a “Star Wars” above the Earth.
+PARIS (AP) — A Russian satellite “with big ears” cozied up to a French one last year in an apparent effort to eavesdrop on secure military communications, France’s defense minister alleged Friday.

-Florence Parly said Friday that the satellite “got close.
-A bit too close.”
+In what she said amounted to a “Star Wars” above the Earth, Florency Parly named the Russian satellite as Louch-Olymp.
+She said it approached the Athena-Fidus, a French-Italian satellite launched in 2014 and used for secure military communications and the planning of operations.

-She said “this little Star Wars” happened a year ago and that eavesdropping is an “act of espionage” as well as being “unfriendly.”
+“Trying to listen to one’s neighbor is not only unfriendly.
+It’s called an act of espionage,” Parly said in a speech in the southern city of Toulouse.

 Most Read Nation & World Stories